 In today’s post, we’re sharing a fun video made by potter Ronald Shaw.
-In the video, Ronald demonstrates how he built an Onggi potter’s wheel with just a few tools, several ready-made round tabletops, and some inexpensive home-store accessories. – Jennifer Harnetty, editor.
+In the video, Ronald demonstrates how he built an Onggi potter’s wheel with just a few tools, several ready-made round tabletops, and some inexpensive home-store accessories.
+Then he makes an impressive carved pot on it! – Jennifer Harnetty, editor.
 PS.
 For… Read More »

 The pottery wheel has a mesmerizing draw.
 Many people are drawn to ceramics because they have seen a skilled potter use this tool to make a beautiful vessel out of a lump of mud (seemingly effortlessly!).
 From kick-wheels to the latest and greatest electric pottery wheel, amazing work can come off of this spinning disc.
 In this section of Ceramic Arts Daily, we’ve included articles on using and even building your own pottery wheels.
 And, if you haven't already, be sure to click on over to the Free Gifts section of the site to download your free copy of Tips, Techniques and Tools for Getting the Most Out of Your Pottery Wheel: From Centering to Trimming, Tips for the Potter’s Wheel.
 It is a great learning tool for those interested in mastering the pottery wheel.
 The projects are presented in an easy-to-understand, step-by-step format -- all the key steps are included.
 Don't miss it!

 Today, we are happy to present the last finalist in our DIY Clay Tools Video Contest: Craig Rhodes and his oversized splash pan.
 Plus I have included the other finalists’ videos, for your review.
 Just scroll down the page!
 We hope you enjoy these videos as much as we have! – Jennifer Harnetty, editor….
 Read More »